Solovushkaa/INFOTECS_TEST_TASK_CPP/README.md

 # Build

 Make is used for the build.

+The library and application build targets are located in the build directories.

 Dependencies:
  - Make